Data Engineering on Google Cloud

 - Understand how to share datasets with ease using Analytics Hub.

-- Understand how to load data into BigQuery using the Google Cloud console and/or the gcloud CLI.
+- Understand how to load data into BigQuery using the Google Cloud console or the gcloud CLI.

 Topics covered